What is dyspnea (shortness of breath)?

 When to Call the Doctor

-- Blue fingers or lips.
+- Blue skin, lips or nails (cyanosis).

 - High fever.